Architects Fees

 There are several different methods that architects use for charging fees.

-Percentage fees
+Percentage Fees

 This is a very common method of charging fees.
-The architect charges a percentage of the cost of the building (usually the cost on completion).
+The architect charges a percentage of the cost of the works (usually the cost on completion).
 The advantage of a percentage fee basis is that a fee agreement can be reached at the earliest possible time, even before the value or extent of the building work is known.
-It is normal for the fee to change with the cost of the work so if, for example, you increase the size of your job, the architect’s fee will increase proportionately.Similarly, if the final cost of the building is less than the estimate, the architect’s fee would be reduced.
+It is normal for the fee to change with the cost of the work so if, for example, you increase the size of your job, the architect’s fee will increase proportionately.
+Similarly, if the final cost of the building is less than the estimate, the architect’s fee would be reduced.
 It should be noted, however, that if the architect has completed design work to your instructions and you then change your mind about the extent of your work, you may be charged additional fees for redesign work.

-Lump-sum fees
+Lump-sum Fees

 This is also a common method of setting fees.
 The architect agrees on a fixed sum of money for an agreed scope of work.
 Normally the fee will not change if the cost of the building changes.
 This has the advantage that the client always knows exactly how much the architect’s fee will be.
 However, it is not always easy to calculate a fixed lump-sum fee at the outset of a project, especially if the client is unsure of their requirements, and so sometimes architects will quote a percentage fee which will later be converted to fixed lump sum when the scope of works is actually known.

-Time-charge fees
+Time-charge Fees

 This is not a common method of charging for architect’s services, particularly for design work on a specific building.
-Nevertheless, should this method be used, the architect will charge for the work on an agreed hourly (or daily or weekly) rate.
+Nevertheless, should this method be used, the architect will charge for the work on an agreed hourly, daily or weekly rate.
 It is useful where a client wishes to seek advice on a project.
 In these instances, lump-sum fees are also common.
 The disadvantage of time-based fees is that there is no certainty at the outset of how much the fees will amount to, although this disadvantage can partially be overcome by setting an upper limit which cannot be exceeded without approval.

-The cost of an architect’s services depends on a number of factors, some of which relate to the architect’s experience, reputation or method of operation.Time charges, for example, will vary considerably.
-Clearly, the rate for a recent graduate will be considerably less than that of a very experienced architect.
-Likewise, a well known architect will most probably be able to command higher fees than an unknown architect.
-An architect who operates a small practice from home will obviously have lower overheads than a large city practice and may therefore be able to charge less.
-Hourly rates normally include all normal office overheads such as office rental, administrative staff, printing, telephone calls and so on.As indicated above, each architectural practice sets its own fees and charges, so depending on the nature of the project and the services, hourly charges could vary from approximately $100 per hour to many hundreds of dollars per hour.Percentage charges may also vary according to the type and complexity of a job.
-For example, it is clearly much easier to design a garage than an entire house and it is similarly easier to design a new building on a virgin site than it is to alter and extend an existing dwelling.
+As indicated above, each architectural practice sets its own fees and charges, so depending on the nature of the project and the services, hourly charges could vary from approximately $150 per hour to many hundreds of dollars per hour.
+Percentage charges may also vary according to the type and complexity of a job.
+For example, it is clearly much easier to design a garage than an entire house and it is similarly easier to design a new building on a virgin site than to alter and extend an existing dwelling.
 The more complex the job, the more time the architect will have to spend and therefore the more fees will have to be charged.
-Percentage fees for full architectural services on small and/or complex projects could be in the order of 20% of the cost of the works and would progressively reduce to around 6% for larger and less complex projects.
+Percentage fees for full architectural services on small and/or complex projects could be in the order of 20% of the cost of the works and would progressively reduce to around 6% for larger, simpler projects.

 It is usual, where any stage is extended, to claim fees on an instalment basis.
-Thus during construction it is normal for the architect to claim regular progressive payments of fees.
 The payment of architectural fees is not contingent upon a development application or building application being approved as the architect does not have any control over how authorities determine applications.

 In order to understand the billing process it may help to understand the process of design and construction.
 You should discuss this with your architect at the outset of your project but as a general guide the major stages are: